pingcap/docs-tidb-operator/en/restart-a-tidb-cluster.md

     1. TiDB Operator calls the PD API and adds evict-leader-scheduler for the TiKV store.
     2. When the number of TiKV region leaders drops to zero, TiDB Operator deletes the Pod and recreates it.
-    3. When the new Pod becomes ready, remove evict-leader-scheduler from the TiKV store by calling the PD API.
+    3. When the new Pod becomes ready, remove the evict-leader-scheduler for the TiKV store by calling the PD API.